10 Tips for Filling Out the FAFSA

 One of the biggest mistakes students and families make is not planning ahead.
 You should make every effort to organize finances BEFORE filling out the FAFSA.
 For example, investing income and assets in FAFSA-exempt places so that the government can’t count the money on an FAFSA form is always a good idea.
 This may mean maximizing contributions IRAs and 401(k)s or liquidating stocks, bonds, and mutual funds to pay off debt.

 A student’s assets are assessed at 20 percent, while parents’ assets are assessed at only 5.6 percent.
 If you have a college savings or a family member who wants to contribute to your education fund, put it in your parent’s name.
-Or better yet, ask family contributors to keep money in their name until you have received your aid package.
+Better yet, ask family contributors to keep money in their name until you have received your aid package.
+This especially applies to any online savings accounts you may have.

 Watch your earnings.